The House of Magic: Plot

 When Lawrence rushes back from the hospital with the help of some of the children he met there and finds his nephew swinging a wrecking ball, he finally discovers Daniel's true colors.
 Meanwhile, Jack is stuck midway in the cat-flap of the front door, as Thunder attempts to save all the automatons from getting crushed.
 When he saves Maggie's life, Thunder finally earns the mouse's respect and friendship.
-They band together and use Daniel's cat-allergy against him until he ends up wrecking balling his own beloved car instead.
-Lawrence orders Daniel to make repairs on the house.
+They band together and use Daniel's cat allergy against him until he ends up wrecking balling his beloved car instead.
+Lawrence orders Daniel to make repairs to the house.
 Thunder is finally accepted as a member of the family by Jack and Maggie.
-When Lawrence recovers from his injuries, he returns to entertaining children with his magic shows, in which Thunder now has his own starring part alongside Jack and Maggie.
+When Lawrence recovers from his injuries, he returns to entertaining children with his magic shows, in which Thunder now has his starring part alongside Jack and Maggie.
 Thunder is finally happy to have a family that appreciates him and his Chihuahua friend seeing them all having so much fun attempts to get himself "an audition" to get recruited as part of the team.

-In a post credit scene, Daniel is attempting to convince a new client to sell her house and move to a retirement home but soon learns that she has many, many cats and sneezes violently.
+In a post-credit scene, Daniel is attempting to convince a new client to sell her house and move to a retirement home but soon learns that she has many, many cats and sneezes violently.